w3c/wai-curricula/content/designer/visual-design.md

 * explain how people with disabilities rely on designs that adapt to different colors, layouts, spacing, and positions
 * design layouts with sufficient color contrast for text, images of text, and controls
-* design clear and distinguishable focus indicators, for example using borders, color, and highlighting
+* design clear and distinguishable focus indicators, for example by using borders, color, and highlighting
 * use headings, spacing, and styling to group related content
 * use visual and non-visual cues to convey information, including text, color, patterns, and icons
 * design layouts that adapt to:
   * different font sizes and spacing set by the user in browser and operating system settings
   * different screen sizes, screen configurations, and user style sheets
-* evaluate the use of too many design elements and select elements that avoid potential distraction and cognitive overload
+* evaluate the overuse of design elements
+* select design elements that minimize distraction and cognitive overload
 * identify related requirements for developers to apply the necessary semantics to interface components

 {% include excol.html type="all" %}